nnodim/simple_shell/README.md

-Readme for the simpleuyuyoduoiii delddddrfjct
+Readme for the simpleiuyuyoduoiii delddddrfjct